Last Updated on November 27, 2023 by Ankit Kochar

 Some of the Advantages of segmentation technique are as follows:

-- Data and security protocols can be kept separate.
+- Security protocols and data can be kept apart.

 Disadvantages of using Segmentation Technique

-- The price of system performance may go up.
-This is necessary so that the kernel may allocate fresh memory for a segment while it is in use.
+- The cost of system performance might increase.
+This is required in order for the kernel to continue allocating new memory for the segment while it is active.

-- costs associated with keeping a segment table for each process.
+- retaining a segment table for each step costs money.

-- Since two memory visits are now necessary—one for the segment table and the other for main memory—access time to retrieve the instruction rises.
+- Access time to obtain the instruction increases because two memory trips are now required—one for the segment table and the other for main memory.

 How Does Segmentation Work?